rejinjosek/sencheck/README.md

 ## Overview

 This API provides sentiment analysis scores for comments within a subreddit (referred to as 'subfeddit').
 The sentiment scores help in understanding the general sentiment of the comments in a particular subreddit.

 ## How To Use

 - Place `config.py` inside the `app` folder with constant variable `RAPID_API_KEY` that holds twinword API key.
+- Run `docker compose build` from the root folder to build the local image.
-- Run `docker compose up` from the root folder.
+- Run `docker compose up` from the root folder to start the app.
 - Go to 'localhost:8000/docs' to see the API documentation.

 ## Endpoints